US House Rejects Limit on Trump's War Powers Against Iran in Narrow Vote

 What's Next

 With the war powers resolution defeated, President Trump retains broad authority to conduct military operations against Iran.
 The focus will now shift to diplomatic efforts, including the ceasefire negotiations involving Israel and Lebanon, and the broader question of whether a comprehensive deal to end the Iran war can be achieved.
-For more, see the latest international news coverage.
+A temporary, US-announced ceasefire was holding at the time of the vote, with indirect negotiations mediated by Pakistan underway.
+For more, see The Guardian: House Rejects Measure to Limit Trump's War Powers on Iran and Reuters: House Republicans Block Bid to Rein in Trump on Iran War Powers.